Third Space Theory

-The Third Space is a postcolonial sociolinguistic theory of identity and community realized through language.
-It is attributed to Homi K. Bhabha.
-Third Space Theory explains the uniqueness of each person, actor or context as a "hybrid".
+The Third Space Theory is a sociolinguistic theory that describes a person or community's continuous process of negotiating their sense of culture and identity, as first defined by Homi K. Bhabha.
+A Third Space is often characterized as an undefined middle ground, where different elements of a person’s cultural and environmental realities can be cobbled together into a constantly-evolving framework for self-identification.
+The theory relies heavily on the principle of hybridity, and an interpretation of culture as liminal conversations between members and stakeholders.

 See Edward W. Soja for a conceptualization of the term within the social sciences and from a critical urban theory perspective.

 Origins

 Third Space theory emerges from the sociocultural tradition in psychology identified with Lev Vygotsky.
 Sociocultural approaches are concerned with the "... constitutive role of culture in mind, i.e., on how mind develops by incorporating the community's shared artifacts accumulated over generations".
 Bhabha applies socioculturalism directly to the postcolonial condition, where there are, "... unequal and uneven forces of cultural representation".

 Wider use

 In discourse of dissent, the Third Space has come to have two interpretations: